rishitmahuja/ML_submission/README.md

 ### Important hyperparameters:

-### max_depth: it is the maximum depth of the decision trees that we will be using.
-Chosen Value: 15
-### max_features: it is the maximum number of features that will be used while making a split in any of the decision trees used in building the random forest.
+*max_depth*: it is the maximum depth of the decision trees that we will be using.
+Chosen Value: 15 *max_features*: it is the maximum number of features that will be used while making a split in any of the decision trees used in building the random forest.
 Chosen Value: 5
-### Bootstrap (with/without replacement)*: this hyperparameter decides whether we want to make a replacement while we are picking data points from our initial (whole) dataset.
+*Bootstrap (with/without replacement)*: this hyperparameter decides whether we want to make a replacement while we are picking data points from our initial (whole) dataset.
 Chosen value: True
-### n_estimators: number of trees used in making the forest.
+*n_estimators*: number of trees used in making the forest.
 Chosen Value: 73

 **Results:**

 normalized_RMSE = 0.023

 R-squared value: 0.76

+## XGBoost:
-## XGBoost: it is a boosting technique that tries to significantly decrease the bias while slightly increasing the variance in prediction.
+It is a boosting technique that tries to significantly decrease the bias while slightly increasing the variance in prediction.

 ### Important hyperparameters:
-### max_depth: it is the maximum depth of the decision trees that we will be using. **Chosen value: 23**
-### learning_rate: this hyperparameter decides how much weight should be given to the new decision tree whose prediction we are going to use.
+*max_depth:* it is the maximum depth of the decision trees that we will be using. **Chosen value: 23** *learning_rate:* this hyperparameter decides how much weight should be given to the new decision tree whose prediction we are going to use.
 Unlike random forest, we manually assign a value to the learning rate for XGBoost.
 Chosen Value:**0.22**
-### minimum_child_weight: minimum sum of weights of all observations required in a child. **Chosen Value: 0.7**
+*minimum_child_weight:* minimum sum of weights of all observations required in a child. **Chosen Value: 0.7**

 ### Final Results From Our Best Model (XGBoost):